tlively/feature-detection/proposals/feature-detection/Overview.md

 conditional section are skipped entirely during binary decoding unless the features supplied by the host satisfy the conditional section's predicate.
 If the predicate is satisfied, however, the binary contents are decoded and validated as a section.
-A conditional section inside a conditional section with a satisfied predicate will lead to a validation error because the inner conditional section will not be resolved during decoding.
+A conditional section is malformed if its predicate is satisfied and it contains another conditional section.

 Format of a conditional section: